This information will help you get ready for your mediastinoscopy procedure at Memorial Sloan Kettering (MSK).

-During a mediastinoscopy, your surgeon will make a small incision (surgical cut) in the middle of your lower neck.
-They will place a metal tube with a light and camera called a mediastinoscope through the cut to examine your chest.
-Your surgeon will take biopsies (tissue samples) of any important areas to check for cancer or other conditions.
+During a mediastinoscopy, your healthcare provider will make a small (about 1 inch) incision (surgical cut) in the front of your lower neck.
+They’ll place a metal tube with a light and camera called a mediastinoscope through the cut to examine your chest.
+Your healthcare provider will take biopsies (tissue samples) of any important areas to check for cancer or other conditions.

-One of the most common reasons to perform a mediastinoscopy is to see if lung cancer has spread to lymph nodes in your chest or to look at lymph nodes that are larger than normal.
-You and your doctors will use the results of your mediastinoscopy to help choose the right treatment plan for you.
+One of the most common reasons to perform a mediastinoscopy is to see if lung cancer has spread to lymph nodes in your chest.
+It can also be done to look at lymph nodes that are larger than normal.
+You and your healthcare providers will use the results of your mediastinoscopy to plan your treatment, if needed.

-The procedure typically takes 60 to 75 minutes.
+The procedure usually takes 60 to 75 minutes.

 You may need to stop taking some of your medications before your procedure.
-We have included some common examples below.
+We’ve included some common examples below.
 For instructions about which medications you can take on the morning of your procedure, talk with your healthcare provider.
-If you have any questions about your medications, ask your doctor or nurse.
+If you have any questions about your medications, ask your healthcare provider.